quaquel/EMAworkbench/docs/source/contents.rst

 ***************************************
 Exploratory Modeling and Analysis (EMA)
 ***************************************
+Exploratory Modeling and Analysis (EMA) is a research methodology that uses computational experiments to analyze complex and uncertain systems (Bankes, 1993, 1994).
+EMA can be understood as searching or sampling over an ensemble of models that are plausible, given a priori knowledge or are otherwise of interest.
+This ensemble may often be large or infinite in size.
+Consequently, the central challenge of exploratory modeling is the design of search or sampling strategies that support valid conclusions or reliable insights based on a limited number of computational experiments.

 EMA can be contrasted with the use of models to predict system behavior, where models are built by consolidating known facts into a single package